dsridaran/Kick_Drum_Classifier/README.md

 - **data/raw/drum/{file}.wav:** 0.4 second 48kHz audio data for drums.
 - **data/raw/kick/{file}.wav:** 0.4 second 48kHz audio data for kicks.

+The data was provided by Salsa Sound for research purposes only.

 ## Contact

 For questions or support on this code, please contact Dilan SriDaran (dilan.sridaran@gmail.com).